plan

 - Auto-detect interview vs direct mode based on request specificity

-- Ask one question at a time during interviews -- never batch multiple questions
+- Ask one question at a time during interviews -- never batch multiple interview rounds into one question form

 - Gather codebase facts via